V4Fire/Client/src/form/b-textarea/README.md

 ## Usage

-The component has two base scenarios of usage:
+The component has several base scenarios of usage:

 ### A simple standalone textarea

 ```
 < b-textarea :value = myValue | @onActionChange = console.log($event)

-/// The component loads data from a provider
-< b-textarea :dataProvide = 'MyProvider' | @onActionChange = console.log($event)
 ```

 ### A component that tied with some form